true-async/php-true-async-rfc/faq.md

 ### Q: How is this different from Fibers?

-**A:** Fibers and True Async serve different purposes:
+**A:** Fibers and True Async serve fundamentally different purposes and cannot coexist:

+**Fibers:**
-- **Fibers** are low-level symmetric execution contexts where programmers explicitly control switching
+- Low-level symmetric execution contexts
+- Programmer explicitly controls switching (`$fiber->resume()`, `Fiber::suspend()`)
+- Direct access to execution stack management
+- Suitable for building custom scheduling solutions

+**True Async:**
+- High-level asymmetric coroutines
-- **True Async** is a high-level API where coroutine switching is managed automatically by the scheduler
+- Automatic switching managed by the scheduler
+- Transparent to the developer
+- Designed for business logic, not infrastructure

+**Why they can't work together:**

-They are incompatible because they manage the same resources (execution context, stacks) in fundamentally different ways.
+1. **Resource conflicts**: Both manage the same low-level resources (execution context, CPU stack) in incompatible ways
+2. **Architectural incompatibility**: Mixing symmetric (Fibers) and asymmetric (coroutines) models creates unpredictable behavior
-Using Fibers violates the "Strict Layering" principle by exposing low-level primitives in a high-level language.
+3. **Abstraction level**: Fibers expose low-level primitives in a high-level language, violating the "Strict Layering" principle

+**Why not map Fiber::suspend() to Async\suspend()?**

+This would create a leaky abstraction:
+- Fibers require explicit scheduling decisions (who to resume? when?)
+- True Async scheduler makes these decisions automatically
+- Mixing both models would break scheduler guarantees and lead to race conditions
+- The execution models are fundamentally incompatible (symmetric vs asymmetric)

+If you need Fibers' explicit control, use Fibers.
+If you want automatic concurrency for I/O-bound applications, use True Async.
+Attempting to unify them would result in a solution that's neither simple nor safe.

 ### Q: Isn't this just Fibers 2.0?